-The best way to assure that mold is not present, is to only buy laboratory tested marijuana from a reputable dispensary.
-Actual scientists and professionals are checking this cannabis to make sure it’s safe for your consumption, guaranteeing that you won’t get sick.
+The best way to ensure that mold is not present, is to only buy laboratory-tested marijuana from a reputable dispensary.
+Actual scientists and professionals are checking this cannabis to make sure it’s safe for your consumption, all but guaranteeing that you won’t get sick.

-There’s no definite answer to this question, for not all cannabis is guaranteed to get moldy, especially if extra precautions are taken and quality assurance marijuana is purchased instead of just something random with an unknown origin.
-In humid conditions with little to no airflow it could take a matter of days for the spores to thrive and flourish, so it isn’t as much about the length of alloted time for mold to be present, rather the quality of cannabis and the facility in which is was cultivated.
+In humid conditions with little to no airflow, it could take a matter of days for the spores to thrive and flourish, so it isn’t as much about the amount of allotted time for mold to be present, but rather the quality of cannabis and the facility in which it was cultivated.

 Final Thoughts On Weed and Mold

-If you have been experiencing issues with mold growing on your marijuana or if you simply would like to prevent the possibility all together, than this article is for you.
+If you have been experiencing issues with mold growing on your marijuana or if you simply would like to prevent the possibility all together, than hopefully this article was of some help for you.
 Although there is no 100% way to guarantee your bud will stay free of airborne mold, there are some tricks that can be utilized to lessen the occurrence and in return keep your body and your green healthy.
-We hope you not only found this article to be entertaining, but also educational and informative.
-It’s important to remember that the consumption of cannabis is the sole responsibility of the user, and discretion should always be taken.

 All in all, take the necessary precautions, make sure you’re getting your pot from a good, reliable source, and you should be ok.
 Just remember like we said, at the end of the day you can always buy more (fresh) weed, but you can’t always buy your health back if you decide to puff on a little stash of mold-caked pot.